Skip to main content

 The crux of the issue is to reform the way humans participate in “scientific discourse.”

-The format of discourse has evolved greatly throughout history, but a few things have stayed the same: it has always been in small pockets, with limited geographical scale.
-Over time, science or math would travel via trading routes, such as how the Arabs took the zero (0) from Southern India and brought it to Europe (where it was seen as “dark Saracen magic” as it represented nothingness).
-Chinese alchemists invented gunpowder as a medicinal substance decades before the first “fire arrow” was ever shot, and a good century or two before it started traveling westward in large quantities on the backs of Mongol horsemen.
+Science or math would usually travel via trading routes, such as how the Arabs took the zero (0) from Southern India and brought it to Europe.
+Chinese alchemists invented gunpowder as a medicinal substance decades before they shot their first “fire arrow,” and a good century or two before it started traveling westward in large quantities on the backs of Mongol horsemen.

 https://www.studioarabiyainegypt.com/wp-content/uploads/2021/12/The-greatest-ancient-Arab-scientists.jpg